vegaprotocol/documentation/docs/concepts/vega-chain/validator-nodes.md

 If a consensus validating node stops validating, or performs poorly, then a standby validator can replace it.

 ### How consensus validators are chosen
-Consensus validators are chosen based their validator scores.
+Consensus validators are chosen based their validator scores (insert link).
 The number of Consensus validators is set by the network parameter <NetworkParameter frontMatter={frontMatter} param="network.validators.tendermint.number" />, with the top validators by score being chosen as consensus.

-If a standby validator has a better validator score than an existing consensus validator, then they can be promoted to replace a consensus validator.
+If a standby validator has a better validator score than an existing consensus validator, then they can be promoted to replace them.
+The consensus validators during that epoch will have their validator scores scaled by (1 + <NetworkParameter frontMatter={frontMatter} param="network.validators.incumbentBonus" hideName={true} />), therefore a standby validator must surpass this boosted score to become consensus.
+This bonus is applied to avoid cases where validators with very similar stake could flip back and forth in status each epoch.
+If a node is eligible for promotion, it must forward a defined number of ethereum events and be added to the multisig contract to complete the process.

 At most one validator can be replaced by a higher scoring standby validator per epoch.
 However if the tendermint number was increased by governance, multiple standby validators can be promoted to fill the available slots.

 ## Standby validators
 Standby (also called ersatz) validators do not contribute to the chain, but are set up to join the consensus validator set if there are free slots for consensus validators, created by a consensus validator leaving the network, or more slots being  made available through governance.
 As standby validators don’t participate in consensus, they don’t need to be registered with the multisig contract.

-As with the consensus validators, standby validators need to have a certain amount of self-stake, and must have submitted a heartbeat transaction to announce themselves to the network.

 Standby validators, and the tokenholders who stake them, receive a share of rewards.
 The rewards for standby validators are calculated and penalised in the same way as consensus validators, except scaled down based on the scaling factor  <NetworkParameter frontMatter={frontMatter} param="network.validators.ersatz.rewardFactor" />.